 Western Red Cedar is a renewable material.
 The wood we use is harvested using sustainable forestry practices, and grown and milled right here locally in our backyard.
 Other materials, like plastic, concrete and vinyl, are either man-made substances or extracted from the earth in a harmful way.
 Cedar is 100% biodegradable and has one of the longest life spans of any North American softwood making it a more eco-friendly alternative.

 Wood is a great insulator—something that's obviously important in a hot tub.
 The low density of Western Red Cedar is what makes it a great insulator (even more so than brick, concrete or steel) as the cell cavities in the wood fill with air, trapping heat as the wood warms up.

 There's something timeless about the appeal of cedar.
-The rich hue and grains of a cedar plank, which range from a light to medium brown, is stunning in and of itself but add that to the classic shape of a hot tub and your property or backyard is bound to be the envy of all your friends.
+The rich hue and grains of a cedar plank, which range from a light to medium brown, is stunning in and of itself but add that to the classic shape of an outdoor hot tub and your property or backyard is bound to be the envy of all your friends.
 Then there's the scent.
 Cedar gives off a beautiful aroma, wet or dry, exuding a warm, earthy, fragrant smell.
 Keep in mind that constant exposure to the sun can dry out cedar and cause it to lose some of its natural color.
 Through regular maintenance, you can sustain the colour of your AlumiTubs cedar cladding keeping it looking brand-new for years.